iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 [Last week](/dl/2018/06/22/scholar-week3#part-ii-how-fastai-handles-languagemodel-data), I discussed the speed bumps I hit while trying to get the `fastai` library to support an additional contextual `Field` in my language model data.
 By Tuesday, I had a `ContextLanguageModelLoader` working, based on local modifications to `fastai.nlp.LanguageModelLoader`[^context-lml].
 I can now pass extra context for my language model to condition on!

-This week, I conditioned each _word_ fed into my LSTM-based language model on [Spotify's definition of energy](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/):
+This week, I conditioned each word fed into my LSTM-based language model on [Spotify's definition of energy](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/):

 > _**Energy is** a measure from 0.0 to 1.0 and represents a perceptual measure of **intensity** and **activity**.
 Typically, **energetic tracks feel fast, loud, and noisy**.
 For example, death metal has high energy, while a Bach prelude scores low on the scale.
 Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy._

-Energy seemed like a great piece of context to include: I figured the perceived energy of a song would translate fairly distinctly to any writing about the song![^genre]
+Energy seemed like a great piece of context to include.
+I figured the perceived energy of a song would translate fairly distinctly to any writing about the song![^genre]

-To do this practically, in my model's `forward` pass, I concatenated _each_ word embedding with Spotify's floating point `energy` value for whatever song the word helped describe.
+To do this practically, in my model's `forward` pass, I concatenated _each and every_ word embedding with Spotify's floating point `energy` value for whatever song the word helped describe.
 So if the word embedding size was 300, after the concat, it became 301.
 Then I trained on 15K reviews for 50 epochs (perplexity=130, aka not great[^ppl]).

 My preliminary results are pretty interesting!
 The generated text itself is still as garbled and hard to read as last week's... _but_ things get more interesting if we take a look at **what words generated most frequently** at the highest energy (`1.0`) vs. the lowest energy (`0.0`).